 It can be tempting to talk about difficult subjects over the phone, or via email, but there is much more scope for misunderstanding there as well.
 It's easy to misinterpret silence as awkwardness, or confusion as disapproval, and being face-to-face is the best way to avoid those problems.

 It's possible to spend years dealing with OAB in silence, and that can mean that it's tough to talk about symptoms out loud.
 If you're going to have a discussion with a sexual partner and you're nervous about it, try talking about it out loud, even if just to yourself.
 You'd be surprised how helpful it can be to get used to talking about your symptoms.

-Overactive bladder may seen like a health condition that is often kept quiet, but in reality it's a very common problem.
-Finding a support system--online or in-person--can help you discover how others have addressed their symptoms with partners and other loved-ones.
+Overactive bladder may seem like a health condition that is often kept quiet, but in reality it's a very common problem.
+Finding a support system--online or in-person--can help you discover how others have addressed their symptoms with partners and other loved ones.

 Some sexual positions and activities place more pressure on the bladder than others, so knowing more about what brings on your own symptoms can help you have an easier time being intimate.